 McLaughlin draws ties to Houston's own Enron scandal (also famously dramatized on stage) when looking at Road Show and its appeal to Texas audiences.
 "Those executives were on the boards of our theatres.
 Those employees are our audiences," he said.
 "A scam-and-crash, the logic behind it, this is the story of our neighbors.
 Houston is one of the towns least affected by the crash of 2008, and there is a lot of pride about that too.
 One of the actors after the first read-through [of Road Show] said, 'This is so Houston,' and I totally agree.
 This town itself is the quintessence of the American Dream."

+Echoing the Mizner's sales pitch of the once swampy Boca Raton, McLaughlin added, "When Houston was founded it was really a swamp, and there were sales photos sent up north that showed mountains in the background.
+It's almost scary, but this is our story soup to nuts!"
 Here's how Stages Rep bills its production: Road Show is "based on the true story of brothers Addison and Wilson Mizner, whose unchecked pioneer spirit fueled their epic adventure across America in the early 20th century.
 Whether bamboozling miners during the Alaska Gold Rush or fleecing the rich in Boca Raton, the Mizner brothers were their era's proof positive that the road to the American Dream can be a seductive, treacherous tightrope walk."

 Road Show, which officially opens May 25 for a run through June 30, stars Tom Frey as Wilson and L. Jay Meyer as Addison Mizner, respectively.
 The two-hour, intermissionless work that spans 40 years of American history, from the Gold Rush to the Florida real-estate boom in the 1930's, is preserved on a Nonesuch Records/PS Classics cast album.